V-MalM/Analysis-Using-PostgreSQL/README.md

 ## Project Description
 Research on employees of Pewlett Hackard from the 1980s and 1990s from the data of employees from that period stored in six CSV files.
 The goal was to design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, to perform:

 #### Execution :